Constitution of Indonesia: Constitutional amendments

 Among the above changes, the establishment of Constitutional Court is regarded as a successful innovation in Indonesia constitutional system.
-The court was established in 2003 by 9 justices head by Professor Jimly Asshiddiqie,a prominent scholar from the University of Indonesia.
+The court was established in 2003 by 9 justices head by Professor Jimly Asshiddiqie, a prominent scholar from the University of Indonesia.
 There are five jurisdictions of the court, i.e. (i) constitutional review of law, (ii) disputes of constitutional jurisdiction between state institutions, (iii) disputes on electoral results, (iv) dissolution of political parties, and (v) impeachment of the president/vice-president.
 The other icon of success in Indonesian reform is the establishment of the Corruption Eradication Commission which independently fights against corruption and grafts.
 Corruption in Indonesia is regarded an extraordinary crime.

 Legal standing

 The 1945 Constitution has the highest legal authority in the country's system of government.
 The executive, legislative and judicial branches of government must defer to it.
 The Constitution was originally officially enacted on 18 August 1945.
-The attached Elucidation, drawn up by Prof. Raden Soepomo (1903–1958), Indonesia's first justice minister, was officially declared to be a part of the Constitution on 5 July 1959.
+The attached Elucidation, drawn up by Raden Soepomo (1903–1958), Indonesia's first justice minister, was officially declared to be a part of the Constitution on 5 July 1959.
 The Preamble, the body of the Constitution and the Elucidation were all reaffirmed as inseparable parts of the Constitution in 1959, and then again in Provisional MPR Decree No. XX/MPRS/1966.
 However, since the amendments, the Elucidation has not been updated, and still refers to the original document, including parts that have been removed, such as Chapter IV.
 During the sessions in the People's Assembly, all the ideas set forth in the Elucidation was transformed become articles in the new amendments.
 Lastly, final article of the amended Constitution states that the Constitution consists of the Preamble and the articles.